 It can also soften epoxy based glue or putty such as ‘Green Stuff’ or Milliput, so we do not recommend the use of Paint Blitzer on this material.

 Paint Blitzer is non-irritant, non-corrosive, non-flammable, and does not release any unpleasant or harmful fumes unlike other products.
-Paint Blitzer is safe to use in a generally ventilated area and to handle with bare hands if you do not suffer from easily irritated or dry skin.
-Additionally, Paint Blitzer is non-harmful to the environment and dissolves in water so once you have used it, it is fine to wash the excess down the sink.
+Paint Blitzer is safe to use in a generally ventilated area.
+Please wash your hands thoroughly after using Paint Blitzer if you do not use gloves.

 Paint Blitzer will not permanently stain surfaces or clothing.